Miroshka000/MultiRTP_MX/README.md

 Random teleportation of players within specified X and Z coordinates.
 Ability to return to the previous saved location.
 Checking for water presence and providing underwater breathing effects during teleportation.
 Customizable messages via configuration file for easy personalization.
 The MultiRTP_MX plugin offers players a convenient way to navigate the game world and enriches the gameplay experience on Minecraft servers.

 Access rights to commands:
-miroshka.rtp - Random teleportation on the map miroshka.back - Teleport to a previous location.
+miroshka.rtp - Random teleportation on the map. miroshka.back - Teleport to a previous location.